lukeforte40/ramp-fe-challenge/README.md

 **Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input

+**Fix:** Removed the fixed position declaration for the dropdown in the class on line 93 of src/index.css

 # Bug 2: Approve checkbox not working

 **How to reproduce:**